Birdwatching

 Day 1: Trip to see the orange dove.

-We drive about 40 minutes to a private estate where the orange dove is frequently spotted – along with its less colourful female mate.
+We drive about 40 minutes to an area where the orange dove is frequently spotted – along with its less colourful female mate.

-The walk on the estate to see the birds takes approximately an hour and a half to two hours, so the entire excursion takes approximately 3 / 4 hours.
+The walk to see the birds takes approximately an hour and a half to two hours, so the entire excursion takes approximately 3 / 4 hours.
 We normally do it in the afternoon but sometimes change to the morning.

 A collection of local bird species near Savusavu.